hythm7/Pakku/README.md

 # Pakku depends on libarchive and libcurl, they should be
 # installed already on most operating systems but if not,
-# then you need to install them for `Pakku` to function
+# they need to be installed for Pakku to function.

 # Install using Pakku